R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ## Run the host

-Like all Conclave apps, this sample app has an [enclave and a client](architecture.md#primary-entities).
-The enclave runs inside a host, which is also a part of the sample app.
+Like all Conclave applications, this sample app has an [enclave and a client](architecture.md#primary-entities).
+The enclave runs inside a host, which is also a part of the sample application.

 To run the host: